thecodingmachine/graphqlite/docs/external_type_declaration.md

 is usually not an issue as the container will automatically create the controller entry if you do not explicitly declare it.</div>

-In methods with a `@Field` annotaiton, the first parameter is the *resolved object* we are working on.
+In methods with a `@Field` annotation, the first parameter is the *resolved object* we are working on.
 Any additional parameters are used as arguments.

 ## `@SourceField` annotation